viraxslot/playwright-seed/README.md

 Docker examples:

 Please use `docker:base` script to build the image and `docker:test` to run tests.
 Use the same grep/suites parameters via docker `--env`.

+### Page objects

+Please see [login page](./src/page-objects/login/login.page.ts) for page object example.
+This page contains examples how to initialize ui element and ui widget.
+The main concept of widgets: to split all page elements to logical blocks for better understanding and maintenance.
+It's better to use ui widgets for pages with multiple ui elements, if you have up to 5 elements on the page please use [KISS](https://en.wikipedia.org/wiki/KISS_principle) principle.